Virus

 es)

-Transmitted by bite of infected mammals
+Transmitted by bite or scratch from infected mammals

 Saliva